rancher/fleet/docs/troubleshooting.md

 ## Helm chart repo: certificate signed by unknown authority

-If you see your GitJob complaining with this error
+If your GitJob returns the error below, you may have added the wrong certificate chain:

 ```
 time="2021-11-11T05:55:08Z" level=fatal msg="Get \"https://helm.intra/virtual-helm/index.yaml\": x509: certificate signed by unknown authority"